Smart Espresso Machine Comparison

 When selecting a smart espresso machine, consider:

-For more insights, refer to Automatic vs Manual Espresso Machine: A Comprehensive Comparison.
+For a wider look at how machine styles affect workflow and output, refer to Automatic vs Manual Espresso Machine: A Comprehensive Comparison.

 Common Mistakes